"The ultimate goal is effortless movement and maximum control."

 The aim of Move in Mind is to align the body and focus the mind to obtain maximum results while eliminating unnecessary tensions, increasing balance, psychomotor coordination, mobility and flexibility, sense of stability and poise.

 This powerful method consists of a series of exercises, which are accessible to everybody.
 It begins with floor movements and gradually reaches an upright position, so as to re-establish the right balance of the body structure in relation to the force of gravity, according to the principles of Rolfing® Structural Integration.
+The series includes some of the basics exercises of the Beamish Bodymind Balancing method, created by Maestro Philip B. Beamish.
 Move in Mind enhances perception, proprioception and interoception (the ability to "listen to" our body, or the sense responsible for detecting internal regulation responses) in order to increase awareness and presence.

 The Move in Mind series starts with exercises about breathing and relaxation.
 In fact, if we want to be efficient in every kind of activity, especially the highly trained ones (such as performing arts, martial arts, athletic disciplines), we have to know how to allow the energy to flow through our body in motion.
 It is possible when our breathing is free from limitations and connected to every gesture, and when we are able to avoid unnecessary tension by feeling, recognizing, differentiating and integrating the work of the various parts involved in executing movements.
 When we learn to target and use only what is "essential", and work at the maximum in the most efficient, physiologic, economic and integrated manner possible, we can achieve effortless movement, strength and flexibility (the opposite to the old “no pain, no gain” theory).
 And it’s easier when we start to become aware of the most amazing tissue in our body: our “fascia”.